 You can read the text of the will here: expand ‘Show all data’ towards the bottom of the page to show both the text and a modern English translation.
 (For some reason, the Anglo-Saxon letter ‘þ’ appears as ‘ˇ’.)
 Throughout this blogpost, I have quoted Sawyer’s edition and translation as given on the website.

 A few weeks afterwards, I was on a research trip to the British Library, looking at manuscripts for my future book, and decided to look at Wynflæd’s will in person.
 The manuscript came to me inside an enormous card frame, to which it had been delicately stuck with little tabs of tissue paper.
 It was a single piece of parchment, more than twice as wide as it was high (about 20.5 high x 50cm wide), just over twenty-six lines of Old English.
 It had obviously been folded at some point in its existence: there were three prominent lengthways creases down it, and one crossways down the middle, down which line it had at some point been ripped in two, having perhaps simply become torn under the stress of being folded for a long time.
 I could also make out four more, somewhat fainter, crossways creases, two either side of the central one: I tried to figure out which way the parchment had been folded: the holes in the right-hand side of the page look like a single hole that went through all the folds after being folded lengthways alone.
 I suppose it must have been stored in various different states over the years.
-This is a little sketch I did of the charter, showing the fold lines (represented by dashes), and the holes and tear down the centre:
+As the manuscript was not then available, online, I did a little sketch of the charter, showing the fold lines (represented by dashes), and the holes and tear down the centre: